efuller-gov/dm3k/docs/api_devGuide.md

       * *budgets*: a list of strings representing one or more budget types for this class
       * *containsClasses*: a list of strings of other resource *className*s that are contained by this class
       * *canBeAllocatedToClasses*: a list of strings of other activity *className*s that this resource class can be allocated to
-    * *activityClasses*: a list of JSON objects, where each JSON object represents a activity class and has the following attributes:
+    * *activityClasses*: a list of JSON objects, where each JSON object represents an activity class and has the following attributes:
       * *className*: string name of the class
       * *rewards*: a list of strings representing one or more reward types for this class
       * *costs*: a list of strings representing one or more costs for this class.
 Costs are expressed as a budget type.